NicolasKoriakos/Nicolas_Koriakos_teladoc_challenge/README.md

 ***IMPORTANT***

-This project can only be excecuted on MacOS, If you need to run it on Windows, Linux or another OS, please conntact me and I'll be happy to help.
+This project can only be excecuted on MacOS, If you need to run it on Windows, Linux or another OS, please contact me and I'll be happy to help.